UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 {inc:base/msoaCases.md|modals}

+We are no longer publishing data at LSOA level on advice from the Statistical Disclosure Control unit at the Office for National Statistics.

 ### Legacy CSV downloads

 The CSV downloads provided from the previous version of the dashboard are available on the links below.